colugo/docs.jargon.sh/pages/data_definitions.md

 - **[jargon.minimum]=5** - adds 'minimum=5' to this property in an OpenAPI specification, and other outputs
 - **[jargon.maxItems]=5** - adds 'maxItems=5' to this property in an OpenAPI specification, and other outputs
 - **[jargon.minItems]=5** - adds 'minItems=5' to this property in an OpenAPI specification, and other outputs
+- **[jargon.abstract]=true** - If this is a super class, replaces the schema content with oneOf for each of the subClasses.

 - **[oas.mediaType]=multipart/form-data** - changes the media type for this class, when it's in the body of a request.
 - **[oas.exclusiveMaximum]=5** - adds 'exclusiveMaximum=5' to this property in an OpenAPI specification